Gloucestershire

 2024-0425 29 Jul 2024

-Department for Education Traffic Commissioner for West of England Local Government Association
+Department for Education Local Government Association Traffic Commissioner for West of England

 Child Death (from 2015)

-Concerns summary Inadequate regulation of transport for Special Educational Needs children led to issues including crew unfamiliarity with safety plans, poor handovers, insufficient personnel change notifications, and a lack of mandatory training or oversight.
+Concerns summary (AI summary) Inadequate regulation of transport for Special Educational Needs children led to issues including crew unfamiliarity with safety plans, poor handovers, insufficient personnel change notifications, and a lack of mandatory training or oversight.

 Severine Kelly